omonimus1/competitive-programming/Lectures/data-structures/Lecture14.md

 5. Find strongly connected components.
 6. Solve puzzles with only one solution.

-### DFS Depth First Search

 **DFS** is an algorith for traversing o searching in a tree or graph data structure.
 The algorithm starts at the root node(select some arbitrary node as the root in case of the graph) and explores as far as possible along each branch before backtracking.

 Mind that:
-* Unlne trees, a grepah may contains cycles.
+* Unlne trees, a graph may contains cycles.
 We use so boolean visited array.
-Applications of the DFS:
-* For weighted graph: produces the minimum spanning tree and all pair shortest path tree.
-* Detecting cycle.
-* Path finding: check if a path between vertices a and b exists.
-* Topological Sorting: used for schedulng jobs from the givne dependencies among jobs.
-* Test if a graph is bipartire

 Generally, with DFS we have :
 * Time complexity: O(V + E), where V is the number of vertices and E is the number of edges in the graph.